 - TV.
 Be aware of what is on TV; shows containing criminal activity and violence, as well as the nightly news, can instill fear and paranoia in people diagnosed with dementia.
 It might be wise to leave the television off and engage your senior loved one in alternate activities, including games, puzzles, reading together, exercising, and reminiscing – or choose to view videos you have carefully evaluated to make certain content is appropriate.

 Every member of our dementia caregiving team is fully trained and experienced in providing person-centered, compassionate care to effectively manage the difficulties inherent with Alzheimer’s, and to improve wellbeing.
-Contact us at (269) 849-9252 in St. Joseph for further dementia care tips, or for an in-home consultation to learn how our specialized caregivers in St. Joseph, MI and the surrounding area can make life brighter for your loved one.
+Contact us at (269) 849-9252 for more about our St. Joseph home health care services and dementia care tips, or for an in-home consultation to learn how our specialized caregivers can make life brighter for your loved one.
 To learn more about all of the areas that our team serves in southwest Michigan, visit our Service Area page.